 So if the problem isn’t genetics or metabolism, what is it?

-The #1 thing most dancers need to work on to reach your personal best body is your relationship with food.
+Dancers, the #1 thing you need to work on to reach your personal best body is your relationship with food.

-Your metabolism and genes aren’t likely slowing down your progress.
-This means you hold the power.
+Your metabolism and genes are probably not slowing down your progress.
+This means you hold the power!
 Put the time into cultivating a mindset that supports you in reaching your goals.
 View your body with positivity.

 To help you start moving in a positive direction, claim your FREE Best Body Guide and join The Whole Dancer Community.
 With this guide and the weekly emails from The Whole Dancer, you can start to identify action steps to take you forward!

 Did you find this post helpful?
 Please comment below and share your thoughts!